-This Familiarization Guide is designed to provide prospective examinees with information about the Arabic Yemeni Defense Language Proficiency Test 5 (DLPT5) in constructed-response format.
-This guide contains general information about the test design, the format of the test, its length, its content, the skills tested, and procedures used in scoring and reporting the scores.
-In addition, screen shots of what the examinees will see when taking the test on the computer as well as information on testing procedures are provided.
+This Familiarization Guide is designed to provide prospective examinees with information about the Cebuano Defense Language Proficiency Test 5 (DLPT5) in constructed-response format.
+This guide contains general information about the test design, the format of the test, its length, it content, the skills tested, and procedures used in scoring and reporting the scores.
+In addition, screen shots on what the examinees will see when taking the test on the computer as well as information on testing procedures are provided.

-Part 1 Overview of the DLPT5 Constructed-Response Test
+Overview of the DLPT5

-The DLPT5 is designed to assess the general language proficiency in reading and listening of native speakers of English who have learned a foreign language as a second language, as well as native speakers of other languages with strong English skills.
-The DLPT5 tests measure proficiency as defined by the Interagency Language Roundtable (ILR) Skill Level Descriptions, levels 0+ through 4 (see Appendix).
+The DLPT5 is designed to assess the global language proficiency in reading and listening of native speakers of English who have learned a foreign language as a second language and speakers of other languages with very strong English skills.
+The DLPT5 tests measure proficiency as defined by the Interagency Language Roundtable (ILR) Skill Level Descriptions, levels 0+ - 4 (see Appendix A).
 All DLPT5s will be delivered on the computer.

 DLPT5s in many languages include both a Lower-Range Test and an Upper-Range Test.
-The Lower-Range Test measures ILR proficiency levels 0+ through 3, while the Upper-Range Test measures ILR proficiency levels 3 through 4.
-Examinees will normally take the Lower-Range DLPT5; those who receive a score of 3 on the Lower-Range Test may be eligible to take the Upper-Range Test, depending on the policy of their institution.
+The Lower-Range Test measures ILR proficiency levels 0+ - 3, while the Upper-Range Test measures ILR proficiency levels 3 - 4.
+Examinees will normally take the Lower-Range DLPT5; those who receive a score of 3 on this test may be eligible to take the Upper-Range Test, depending on the policy of their institution.
 The DLPT5 will be used to make operational readiness, incentive pay, and training decisions for civilian and military language analysts in the United States government.